tmlai/CMPUT410-TTHE-Group-Project/doc/reportProtocol.md

 		CART MODEL:
 		1. Search for external store availability of a product for a quantity
 		    - return type: true/false
-		    - sending parameters: scanStoreQuantities(cid, quantity)
+		    - sending parameters: cid, quantity

 		PURCHASE MODEL